-No corporation reporting no current earnings or profit, or a loss, shall award raises, bonuses or other extraordinary emoluments to its executives, for or during the same fiscal period, unless with the express, contemporaneous assent of all of its owners.
+No corporation reporting no current earnings or profit, or a loss, shall award raises, bonuses or other extraordinary emoluments to its executives for or within the same fiscal period, unless with the express, contemporaneous assent of all of its owners.

 No person to whom any of the several states or the United States has granted a license to render a service, or to own or operate a device intended to provide such a service, or to provide a good shall retain the same upon exacting a rate, a fee or a price that exceeds twenty times the federal minimum wage; a fee for operation of a state-licensed device exceeding twice the actual costs of operation of the device and costs coincident with the marginal dimunition of its functioning life, as applied to its replacement cost; or two times the cost to replace the good, respectively.